 The bot allows you to link your WCG account with your BB address where you are going to receive the rewards.
 The rewards will be paid daily and are based on points that you generate in WCG, these points reflect your contribution.

-The payout rate is set at $1.00 (in Bytes) for every 150,000 points.
+The payout rate is set at $1.00 (in Bytes) for every 150,000 points (update: now it is $1.00 per 1,000,000 points).
 It is not much, and you are not supposed to make a profit by participating in WCG.
 It is just a recognition of your contribution to WCG projects that doesn’t cover even electricity costs.
 For new users, it is also a way to get some initial amount of Bytes, at least to be able to pay the fees, without having to register at exchanges and buy anything.

 Along with Bytes, you also receive a honorific token in the amount exactly equal to the number of points you contributed.
 The token is not transferable, therefore, it cannot be sold and the balance reflects your lifetime contribution to WCG.
 Some services might choose to offer a privilege to users with large balance of this token.

-If you are already a WCG member and earned some points before enrolling into the distribution, you also receive a one-time reward that depends on the amount of WCG points you generated:
+If you are already a WCG member and earned some points before enrolling into the distribution, you also receive a one-time reward that depends on the amount of WCG points you generated (updated rates shown):